What is a Front Shot in Filmmaking? Explanation & Examples

 Bird’s-eye View and Eye-level Shots

 Bird’s-eye view and eye-level shots offer distinct perspectives that shape the audience’s perception of space, scale, and character dynamics within a scene.
-These camera angles contribute to the visual storytelling by providing unique vantage points and enhancing scene immersion.
+These camera angles contribute to visual storytelling by providing unique vantage points and enhancing scene immersion.

 Low Angle and High Angle Shots

-Low angle and high angle shots offer contrasting viewpoints that symbolize power dynamics, emotional states, and character attributes within a scene.
+Low-angle and high-angle shots offer contrasting viewpoints that symbolize power dynamics, emotional states, and character attributes within a scene.
 These camera angles add layers of meaning and visual intrigue to the storytelling process.

 Choosing Shots for Visual and Thematic Impact